-Keep your CV classy and professional by sticking to one colour; black.
+Keep your CV classy and professional by sticking to one colour: black.
 Colours on screen displays and printers vary, so by using other colours in your CV, you risk making it difficult for prospective employers to read.

 Highlight technology skills

-When CV writing over 50, you should aim to reassure employers that you can work with technology, and understand its value.
+When writing a CV over 50, you should aim to reassure employers that you can work with technology and understand its value.
 You should name specific software you’ve used, explain what you’ve used it for, and highlight recent or future training to show you’re a keen learner.

 Use the right tone of voice

-When talking about yourself, also use first person pronoun ‘I’ to connect with future employers on a personal level.
+When talking about yourself, also use the first-person pronoun ‘I’ to connect with future employers on a personal level.